PabloCapre/slingr-notes/Linked parameters.md

 This Bug is going to trigger any corresponding listener `On record change` over that entity before executes the Action Script.

-So, if you need to solve this, a workaround is to create a linked parameter without information and disable de `Save linked parameters` flag.
+So, if you need to solve this, a workaround is to create a linked parameter without information, disable de `Save linked parameters` flag and delete (if you need) that parameter.

 To avoid this, always try to use a condition to throw the listener.